 The Sea Inside

-As part of Scotland's year of Coasts and Waters, three local artists, Jacqueline Briggs, Alice Taylor and Izzy Thomson, have been supported by Scottish Natural Heritage's 'Plunge In!
+As part of Scotland's year of Coasts and Waters, three local artists, Jacqueline Briggs, Alice Taylor and Izzy Thomson, have been supported by Nature Scot's 'Plunge In!
 Coasts and Waters Community Fund' to work in partnership with Cromarty Courthouse Museum, alongside the communities of Cromarty and Resolis.
 This project will explore our connection with the sea, in the hope to celebrate people’s appreciation of the area we live in and our desire to look after our coasts and seas.
-Research gathered from marine experts and memories from local residents will be brought together to create a large community artwork in the form of a patchwork sail which will be displayed in the Courthouse garden.
+Research gathered from marine experts and memories from local residents will be brought together to create a large community artwork in the form of a patchwork sail which will be displayed at the Courthouse.

 If you would like to get in contact with the artists for more information, please email: firstname.lastname@example.org